MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-migrating-to-ul.md

 Office clients with integrated unified labeling capabilities include:

-- Office clients for MacOS
+- Office clients for macOS
 - Office for the web (preview)
 - The Outlook Web App </br>
 - Outlook for mobile